With a height of 26 inches and weighing in at 15 lbs, it’s the Jersey Giant chicken!

 Roosters Versus Hens

 If you’re thinking about adding the Jersey Giant chicken to your flock, do you get a rooster, or should you only stick to the hens?

 The good news is that Jersey Giant Roosters are more docile than other breeds.
-It’s not to say that you won’t find a temperamental rooster, but the majority of Jersey Giant males are calmer than your average bird.
+It’s not to say that you won’t find a temperamental rooster, but the majority of Jersey Giant males are calmer than your average chicken.